All Station Guides

 • Becoming defensive with angry patients instead of acknowledging their feelings

-• Forgetting to ask about the patient\
+• Forgetting to ask about the patient's expectations or concerns

 Examiner Tips